ga4gh/va-spec/docs/source/modeling-foundations.rst

   Semantic Meaning of Evidence Lines.

-  **Legend**  Semantics of a Pathogenicity Evidence Line. **Left**: An abridged version of a Pathogenicity Evidence Line profile model, showing only attributes reporting central claim it puts forth (attributes describing provenance information are omitted). **Center**:  An example of a Pathogenicity Evidence Line instance. **Right**: Plain language meaning of structured data in the example.
+  **Legend**  Semantics of a Pathogenicity Evidence Line. **Left**: An abridged version of a Pathogenicity Evidence Line profile model, showing only attributes reporting the central claim it puts forth (attributes describing provenance information are omitted). **Center**:  An example of a Pathogenicity Evidence Line instance. **Right**: Plain language meaning of the structured data in the example.